 There are also websites which help cutting through the culinary thicket (especially this one

 ), with maps and menus in Japanese and English ... just print out before you go whatever you're after so that you can show it to the waiters in Japanese on paper – language barrier bridged!
+[Update: unfortunately, this does no longer work so neatly, as the website has changed - but there are other helpful resources about.]
 Many restaurants also have plastic or wax models of their dishes in the window – or menus with photos – so you can follow the point-and-try approach.

 One speciality unique to Japan - and perhaps of special interest from a dark perspective too - is fugo